syncfusion-content/windowsforms-docs/WindowsForms/xptaskbar/XPTaskBar-Settings.md

 control: XPTaskBar
 documentation: ug
 ---
-# XPTaskBar Settings in Windows Forms xptaskbar (XPTaskBar)
+# XPTaskBar Settings in Windows Forms xp taskbar (XPTaskBar)

 The behavior of the XPTaskBar can be controlled using the properties given below.